tanaka-lusengo/spotify-popularity-prediction/README.md

 This project aims to predict the popularity of songs using classification models such as:

-- Linear Regression
+- Linear Regression (used for predicting popularity labels)
 - Decision Tree Classifier
-- Naive Bayes
+- Naive Bayes Classifier

 ### Key Questions Addressed: